Education projects

 Erasmus+ Program Projects

-One of the projects we are active in is RAPIDE - Relevant Assessment and Pedagogies for Inclusive Digital Education.
-Started in March 2021, it runs for two years to co-create, implement and share innovative pedagogies and aligned assessments for relevant and inclusive digital education in order to deal with similar crises to the Covid-19 induced one, and to support the meaningful digital transformation of Higher Education Initiatives.
+One of the projects we collaborated on is RAPIDE - Relevant Assessment and Pedagogies for Inclusive Digital Education.
+(2021-2023) It aimed to co-create, implement and share innovative pedagogies and aligned assessments for relevant and inclusive digital education to deal with similar crises to the Covid-19 induced one, and to support the meaningful digital transformation of Higher Education Initiatives.

 DigiTeL Pro strategic partnership